The Four Dimensional Dirac Equation in Five Dimensions: The Dirac equation

-and we use hat $\hat{}$ to denote the Fourier transforms of 5D wavefunctions with respect to $x^5$.
 In this case, rather than requiring Eq.~\eqref{eq:Dirac} be defined on the 5D null structure, we impose an {\it on-shell constraint} for the propagation in the 4D space-time resulting from foliating $x^5$.
 In general, this constraint depends on the electromagnetic field.\footnote{In each tangent space of the 4D manifold with electromagnetic fields, we have $\eta_{\alpha\beta}p^\alpha p^\beta=-m^2c^2$.
-However, this result cannot be extended over the manifold without accounting for the electromagnetic field.} If the 4D foliated metric is $\tilde g_{\mu\nu}=\eta_{\mu\nu}$ and $f^\alpha{}_\mu=1^\alpha{}_\mu$, then Eq.~\eqref{eq:Dirac} yields the Dirac equation
+However, this result cannot be extended over the manifold without accounting for the electromagnetic field.} If the foliated 4D metric is flat (i.e., $\tilde g_{\mu\nu}=\eta_{\mu\nu}$) and we choose $f^\alpha{}_\mu=1^\alpha{}_\mu$, then Eq.~\eqref{eq:Dirac} becomes the Dirac equation \cite{Dirac:1928vg} where the electromagnetic field enters according to the minimal coupling recipe

 A gauge transformation of the electromagnetic field may be introduced in Eq.~\eqref{eq:dirac} through a 5D transformation of coordinates: $x^\mu\rightarrow x^\mu,\, x^5\rightarrow x^5+\mathcal{N}(x^\mu)$.
-If the transformation is passive, it applies to the coordinates on the 5D manifold, resulting in a transformation for the shift of the foliation $N_\mu\rightarrow N_\mu+\partial_\mu\mathcal{N}$, which satisfies the Maxwell equations \cite{Breban:2005wf}.
+If the transformation is passive, it applies to the 5D manifold coordinates, resulting in a transformation for the shift of the foliation $N_\mu\rightarrow N_\mu+\partial_\mu\mathcal{N}$, which is proportional to the electromagnetic field and satisfies the Maxwell equations \cite{Breban:2005wf}.
 If the transformation is active, then one changes

 A Fourier transform of Eq.~\eqref{eq:EMgauge} with respect to $x^5$ yields